 A Registry of Deeds is the place where all transactions of a Real Property nature are recorded so that the public is made aware of their existence.
 Deeds, mortgages, tax liens, water liens, declaration of homestead and many other kinds of documents regarding the title and ownership of real estate are noted permanently in official records.

 All cities and towns in the County of Worcester are contained in the Worcester South District Registry of Deeds with the exception of Ashburnham, Fitchburg, Leominster, Lunenburg and Westminster.
 These are included in the Worcester North District Registry of Deeds.
 For a full list click here

 The Registry of Deeds is a division of the Massachusetts Secretary of State.
-A person called the Register of Deeds administers the Registry.
-The Worcester Register has a First Assistant Register.
-There are a number of clerks who handle various duties.
+A person called the Register of Deeds administers the Registry along with assistants and recording clerks.

 The Register is an elected official whose term is for six (6) years and who makes certain that documents are recorded properly.
-He also serves as the Assistant Recorder of the Land Court.
-He is responsible for maintaining all the land records in an accurate and correct form.
-The present Register is Anthony J. Vigliotti.
+She also serves as the Assistant Recorder of the Land Court.
+She is responsible for maintaining all the land records in an accurate and correct form.
+The present Register is Kathryn A. Toomey.